adimara/Minesweeper/README.md

 Start Game button = will start the game by using the width, height and mines values

-NOTE: Negative numbers will be treated as positive
-      Any Non-digit value will be set to default value (10)
+NOTE: Negative numbers will be treated as positive; Any Non-digit value will be set to default value (10)

 Superman button = will get you in superman-mode which reveal the position of all the mines on borad